The Value Of Your Verizon Cell Tower Lease Agreement

-With a market cap of over $133 billion Verizon Wireless is THE 800 pound gorilla!
+With a market cap of over $133 billion Verizon Wireless (NYSE: VZ) is THE 800 pound gorilla!
 However do not fear!
 The financial strength of Verizon can benefit you as a credit worth tenant ready to pay you rent.
-Verizon cell tower lease rates are some of the highest in the industry!
+A Verizon cell tower lease agreement typically pays landlords some some of the highest rents in the industry!

 It is great that Verizon wants to be your tenant.
 Still it is important not to be taken advantage of when dealing with the 800 pound gorilla that is Verizon.

 Verizon’s real estate representatives are experts in cell tower leasing.
 Their goal is to secure the lowest rental rate with the most favorable lease terms for Verizon.
 Their goal is not to put more money in your pocket or to get you better terms.